Join Efus’ coalition of cities and regions committed to strengthening and promoting local policies to combat drug-related violence and harm.

 - June 2025: Training session given by the French Forum for Urban Security (FFSU) and the French Addiction Federation on “preventing addiction and reducing risks”.

-- 21-22 May 2025: During the FFSU’s yearly general conference on local security (“Assises de la sécurité des territoires”) in Toulouse, workshop on local responses to drug trafficking and organised crime.
+- 21-22 May 2025: During the FFSU’s yearly general conference on local security (“Assises de la sécurité des territoires”) in Toulouse, two sessions are devoted to the local impact of trafficking and organised crime.
+See the reports (in French) here and here.
+Watch the video here.

 - March 2025: Online training session on “understanding and acting against trafficking” organised by the French Forum for Urban Security.